 The other day I was able to talk on Radio New Zealand about some of the inspiring music I've encountered over the years, sharing original music from Nicole Mitchell, Toni Kitanovski, Steve Coleman, Holophonor, and Callum Allardice.
 Listen below for some really good music and my thoughts and experiences with it.

 At long last the album On the Face Place by the Macedonian jazz collective CSPS Ensemble has been released.
 Big thanks to Dave Lisik at SkyDeck Music and Victoria University of Wellington for their support.
-We did a release show in Skopje at Stanica 26 on February 2 (pictures and videos to follow) and are so happy with the album artwork by Nika Gavrovska and engineering and mixing by my co-producer Alen Hadži-Stefanov.
+We did a release show in Skopje at Stanica 26 on February 2 and are grateful to Nika Gavrovska for the album artwork and to my co-producer Alen Hadži-Stefanov for his excellent engineering and mixing .
 The band features:

 Kiril Kuzmanov - alto saxophone, flute

 Bojan Petkov - guitar